 The key to making the best chicken chili is to add a ton of flavor!
 If you have read my recipes, you know how I feel about layering flavors.
 I really like to focus on seasoning my food.
 This isn’t just accomplished with salt and pepper!
 It is about building flavors.
 Some ways to build flavors are to start off with ingredients such as onions and garlic.
 I love to use different herbs and spices to accentuate flavors.
 I love to add a little spice without it being overpowering.

 Here’s a tip: if you taste a recipe and it is a tad bland — here are some ideas on how you can boost the flavor.
 You can add salt, pepper, garlic, fresh herbs, possibly a little citrus like fresh lemon or lime juice to brighten it up, some red chili flakes for some subtle spice, or some sauteed onions.

 How to make the Best Chicken Chili:

 - Start by sauteeing onion in a little oil.
 Once it begins to soften, add the bite-size chicken breast pieces and continue to cook until it is no longer pink.
 Sprinkle with salt and pepper to season the chicken.

 - Pour in a can of Dr. Pepper or your favorite dark-colored soda, such as Coke or Root Beer.
 This is going to help keep the chicken extra tender.
 I prefer to use petite diced tomatoes so they are smaller in size.
 Also, I suggest using chili beans since they are full of spices but you can substitute any type of canned beans.

 - Add your Mexican spices and let it simmer so the flavors begin to develop.

-- Top it with your favorite toppings -- Mexican cheese, tortilla strips, fresh avocado, sour cream or Mexican crema, cilantro, jalapenos, and fresh lime.
+- Serve with Mexican cheese, tortilla strips, fresh avocado, sour cream or Mexican crema, cilantro, jalapeno, and fresh lime.